 For comprehensive information regarding academic grade appeals please see the section titled Grade Appeals in the student handbook.
 Academic complaints should first be addressed to the faculty.
-Academic problems remaining unresolved should then be addressed with the Program Director or Dean of Nursing.
-If the student is not satisfied with these efforts, the student may pursue a formal review by following the procedure outlined below:
+Academic problems remaining unresolved should start with the Program Director or Dean of Nursing.
+If the student is not satisfied with these efforts, the student may pursue a formal review by submitting a formal complaint.
+Non-academic complaints should also follow the student complaint procedures listed below.
+For comprehensive information regarding the formal complaint process please see the section titled Complaint and Grievance Procedures in the student handbook.